Holiday Mug Rug Tutorial

 It’s official!
-The holidays are here and I have a mug rug tutorial to get you in the Christmas spirit!
+The holidays are here and I have a Holiday Mug Rug Tutorial to get you in the Christmas spirit!
 I love this design because it allows you to add some personalization:

 or your own words: